elesto-dao/elesto/docs/Explanation/ADR/adr-001-docs-structure.md

 As a result of this documentation strategy:

-- Content development and maintenance will follow best practices that ensure content is easy to navigate and read
+- Content development and maintenance follows best practices that ensure content is easy to navigate and read
-- Content will be in a consistent format
+- Content is in a consistent format
-- Commits, Issues, and Pull Requests in the repo will follow best practices
+- Commits, issues, and pull requests in the repo follow best practices
-- CHANGELOG and release documentation will benefit from better commit messages, reducing developer effort
+- CHANGELOG and release documentation benefit from better commit messages that reduce developer effort

 ### Negative

 - There may be more effort required
 - Moving modules into new repos may cause inconsistencies in the repo

-## Further Discussions
+## Further discussions

-While an ADR is in the DRAFT or PROPOSED stage, this section should summarize issues to be solved in future iterations (usually referencing comments from a pull-request discussion).

-Later, this section can optionally list ideas or improvements the author or reviewers found during the analysis of this ADR.
+N/A

 ## References